myang/Animal10/README.md

-# Classifying Images with Vision and Core ML
+# Classifying 10 animals with Create ML model and Core ML

 Preprocess photos using the Vision framework and classify them with a Core ML model.